luser-dr00g/inca/README2.md

     .5

-attempts to call the DOT function monadically (which does not exist, and so uses the dyadic function with its "identity element", currently 0.0) upon the integer 5.
+is the base-2 logarithm of the integer 5.

 Whitespace may be introduced to disambiguate numbers from functions and operators, in particular the 'dot' function or operator following an integer should include a space to prevent a bad parse (as just illustrated).